erwindon/SaltGUI/docs/README.md

 ```

 ## Highstate
-The highstate page provides an overview of the minions and their latest state information.
+The Highstate page provides an overview of the minions and their latest state information.
 At most 10 highstate jobs (`state.apply` or `state.highstate`) are considered.

 Individual low-states can be re-tried by clicking on their state symbol.